h15200/notes/typescript.md

 Usually, you make a new instance of a class with some args.
 Also good to search keyword "required" if something isn't working in case you are missing some args.

+## Using node apis inside typescript

+Just like npm packages, TS needs type definition files for fs, http, os, and other node APIs.
+You can NOT use the standard `const fs = require('fs')` as TS will not recognize the library.

+For regular npm libraries, we searched for @types/{packageName} for type def files.

+For node APIs, it is NOT the case.
+It is always the same file, @types/node `npm i @types/node`

+Now you can use `import fs from 'fs'`
+As typescript can use es6 moduels.

+You can also use the old `const fs = require('fs')` now

 ## Hiding Functionality

 Using private and protected will hide functionality in the app to minimize breaking.